openoereb/pyramid_oereb/CONTRIBUTING.rst

     .build\venv\Scripts\pserve --reload development.ini

-   .. warning:: On windows you may have an error message regarding 'encoding'.
-If that's the case, remove the
+   WARNING
-      --reload from the command
+      On windows you may have an error message regarding 'encoding'.
+If that's the case, remove the --reload from the command

       .. code-block:: shell